albertintech/apai/docs/congress/cmf/fema/voting-methods-technical-explainer.md

 ### Same Ballot, Different Counting

-The Act's voting methods are designed so that you do the same thing on every federal race: score each candidate from 0 to 5 stars.
-Whether you are voting for President, Senator, or Representative, the ballot looks the same and your task is the same.
+The Act's voting methods are designed so that you do the same thing on every congressional race: score each candidate from 0 to 5 stars.
+Whether you are voting for Senator or Representative, the ballot looks the same and your task is the same.

 What changes is behind the scenes.
 For single-winner races, your scores are counted using STAR voting's two-step process (scoring round, then automatic runoff).
 For multi-winner House races, your scores are counted using Allocated Score's round-by-round allocation with ballot weight.